justfoolingaround/animdl/readme.md

 pip install git+https://github.com/justfoolingaround/animdl-install
 ```

-The unstable version can be installed by cloning / downloading the repository with the following command in the working directory (if you are on windows then be sure that you have [git](https://gitforwindows.org/) installed):
+The unstable version can be installed by cloning / downloading the repository with the following command in the working directory (if you are on Windows then make sure that you have [git](https://gitforwindows.org/) installed):

 ```
 # Clone the repo